 - 1.1 This Code applies to you as a Member of the Council. - 1.2.
 This Code should be read together with the preceding general principles of public life. - 1.3.
-It is your responsibility to comply with the provisions of this Code. - 1.4 Subject to paragraphs 1.5, 1.6 and 1.7 of this Code you must comply with this Code whenever you: - (a) conduct the business of the Council, which in this Code includes the business of the office to which you have been elected or appointed; or - (b) act, hold yourself out as acting or conduct yourself in such a way that a third party could reasonably conclude that you are acting as a representative of the Council and references to your official capacity are construed accordingly. - 1.5 As well as having effect in relation to conduct in your official capacity, this Code also has effect where your conduct in your personal capacity constitutes a criminal offence for which you have been convicted (including an offence which you committed before you took office but for which you are convicted after that date). - 1.6 Where you act as a representative of the Council: - (a) on another authority which has a Code of Conduct, you must, when acting for that other authority, comply with that other authority's Code of Conduct; or - (b) on any other body, you must, when acting for that other body, comply with this Code of Conduct, except and insofar as it conflicts with any lawful obligations to which that other body may be subject. - 1.7 Where you are also a member of an authority other than the Council you must make sure that you comply with the relevant Code of Conduct depending on which role you are acting in.
+It is your responsibility to comply with the provisions of this Code. - 1.4 Subject to paragraphs 1.5 and 1.6 of this Code, you must comply with this Code whenever you: - (a) conduct the business of the Council, which in this Code includes the business of the office to which you have been elected or appointed; or - (b) act, hold yourself out as acting or conduct yourself in such a way that a third party could reasonably conclude that you are acting as a representative of the Council or use knowledge you could only have obtained in your role as a representative of the Council and references to your official capacity are construed accordingly.

+- 1.5 Where you act as a representative of the Council: - (a) on another authority which has a Code of Conduct, you must, when acting for that other authority, comply with that other authority's Code of Conduct; or - (b) on any other body, you must, when acting for that other body, comply with this Code of Conduct, except and insofar as it conflicts with any lawful obligations to which that other body may be subject. - 1.6 Where you are also a member of an authority other than the Council you must make sure that you comply with the relevant Code of Conduct depending on which role you are acting in.
 Your conduct may be subject to more than one Code of Conduct depending on the circumstances.
-Advice can be sought from the proper officer of the Council (usually the Clerk to the Council).
+Advice can be sought from the Monitoring Officer or one of his team.